SwedbankPay/developer.swedbankpay.com/_includes/callback.md

 {% capture api_resource %}{% include api-resource.md %}{% endcapture %}

-{% include alert.html type="warning" icon="warning" body="While the callback
+{% include alert.html type="warning" icon="warning" body="This feature is only
-feature is mandatory, we would like to emphasize that it is mainly a fail-safe feature.
-We strongly advice that it is not your primary mean of checking for payment updates." %}
+available for merchants who have a specific agreement with Swedbank Pay.
+As the callback is mainly a fail-safe feature, we strongly advice that it is not your primary mean of checking for payment updates." %}

 When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform a callback to inform the payee (merchant)